Roman Catholic Diocese of Orange: History

-1776 to 1848
+1700 to 1840

+During the 18th century, all of California was a Spanish colony, part of the province of Las Californias in the Spanish Viceroyalty of New Spain.
 The Catholic presence in present-day Orange County dates to the 1776 founding of Mission San Juan Capistrano by Junipero Serra and the Franciscan order.
-At the time, the region was part of the Las Californias province of New Spain.

-In 1804, the Spanish split the Province of California into two territories:
+In 1804, the Spanish split the province of California into two territories: